kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7862-cpu-startup-boost/README.md

 `StartupBoost` configuration and `StartupBoostOnly` mode are built assuming that VPA will be running on a Kubernetes 1.33+ with the beta version of [KEP-1287: In-Place Update of Pod Resources](https://github.com/kubernetes/enhancements/issues/1287) enabled.
-If this is not the case, VPA will behave as if the `CPUStartupBoost` feature gate was disabled (see [Feature Enablement and Rollback](#feature-enablement-and-rollback) section for details).
+If this is not the case, VPA's attempt to unboost pods may fail and the pods may remain boosted for their whole lifecycle.

 ## Test Plan